 Long-term safety data

-Brand-name Wegovy has been used by millions of patients since FDA approval in 2021.
-There's extensive post-market safety data.
+Brand-name Wegovy® has been used by millions of patients since FDA approval in 2021.
+There is extensive post-market safety data on the FDA-approved product.

 Ready to see if you qualify?